Donran/florist/tests.md

 To run tests, there are some dependencies that needs to be installed first.
 If you're using Windows, you're going to have to install WSL, specifically WSL2.
 You can find out how to update WSL [here on the microsoft docs](https://docs.microsoft.com/en-us/windows/wsl/wsl2-kernel).
 When you have WSL2 or a Linux installation, you need to install `gitlab-runner` and `docker`.
 The documentation for installing them can be found [here for gitlab-runner](https://docs.gitlab.com/runner/), and [here for docker](https://docs.docker.com/).

 Now, if you want to run the CI tests directly, you should be able to do so now.
 To run a CI test locally, simply run the following command: `gitlab-runner exec docker <testname>`, for example:
 ```
 gitlab-runner exec docker static_validation
 ```
+# Running tests locally without CI script

 To run tests by themselves, you're going to need python3, less, and jq installed.
 To install those just run the following commands:
 ```
 sudo apt install python3 npm jq
 sudo npm install -g less
 ```

-When this is installed, you can compile the css with the following command from the root project directory:
+After that, you can compile the less code to css with the following command from the root project directory:
 ```
 lessc less/main.less public/css/style.css
 ```

-After that you need to start a webserver to host the project with.
+Now you need to start a webserver to host the project with.
 Since this project is pure html/css/js, we can just use a simple web server serving the files in the public directory.
 I recommend using python3's `http.server` module, which can be run with the following command from the project root directory:
 ```
 cd public
 python3 -m http.server 8080